RedHatRanger/Git101/labs/01_git_setup_and_basic_workflows.md

 <br><br>

 ### Next Steps
-Move on to [Lab 2: Basic Workflows](02_basic_workflows.md) to learn about adding, committing, viewing logs, and the staging area in more detail.
+Move on to [Lab 2: Git Branches](02_git_branches.md) to learn about branches, merging, and collaboration with teams